Black-and-White Warbler, Dennis W. Donohue/Shutterstock

 3. Donate to ABC

-For nearly 25 years, ABC has been dedicated to conserving birds and their habitats throughout the Americas by conserving the rarest species, protecting habitats, eliminating threats, and building capacity for bird conservation.
+For nearly 25 years, ABC has been dedicated to conserving birds and their habitats throughout the Americas.
+We do this by safeguarding the rarest species, protecting habitats, eliminating threats, and building capacity for bird conservation.
 With your help, we can continue to achieve conservation results for native birds across the Western Hemisphere.
-Go the extra mile for birds by making a tax-deductible donation today.

 5. Take Action for Birds